microse-rpc/microse-py/README.md

 case the client will not actually load any modules since there are no such files, instead, it just map the module names so you can use them as usual.

-In the following example, we assume that `app.services.User` service is served by a Node.js program, and we can use it in our python program as usual.
+In the following example, we assume that `app.services.user` service is served by a Node.js program, and we can use it in our python program as usual.

 ```py